Master of User Experience Design

 The Master of User Experience Design is a conversion degree.
 Learn about lecturers and the courses they teach.
 Get your first experience in design.

-User experience design is one of the largest growing design fields that addresses all aspects of user experience from understanding the identity of the users to the creation of the designs they interact with.
+User experience design is one of the largest growing design fields that addresses all aspects of user experience from understanding the perspectives of the users to the creation of the designs they interact with.
 User experience designers work across digital and physical media to improve the overall experience of design.
-User experience designers are skilled researchers, critical and creative thinkers, effective communicators and expert design practitioners.
+User experience designers are skilled researchers, critical and creative thinkers, effective communicators, and expert design practitioners.

 The Master of User Experience Design (MUXD) is a one-year, full-time, 180 point master’s degree.
-It is aimed at industry professionals and/or recent graduates without an undergraduate qualification in media design, i.e. a conversion master’s degree.
+It is aimed at industry professionals and recent graduates without an undergraduate qualification in media design—that is, it is a conversion Master’s degree.

-The degree will build on the relevant skills these students have developed during their professional careers and/or undergraduate university study, such as problem solving, critical thinking and verbal and written communication.
+The degree will build on the relevant skills you have developed during your professional careers or undergraduate university study, such as problem solving, critical thinking and verbal and written communication.